 “So, do yourself a favor and stop using that old bottle of generic shampoo and swap it out for a beard shampoo.
 When you introduce beard shampoo into your regular routine, you will likely see a much healthier beard.”

 Are you your beard?

 A look at the Wikipedia page on beards reveals no less than 30 different beard types (!)
 For fun, let’s pick out a few and elaborate on which beard personality is you...

 - Balbo Beard: A combination of goatees with a mustache.
 Hipsters rejoice in this combination.
 Think Robert Downey Jr.

 - Garibaldi Beard: A wide, full beard with a rounded bottom and integrated mustache.
 Smart but unconventional—think Zach Galifianakis—but also, at times, Brad Pitt.

 - Hollywoodian: Beard with integrated mustache worn on the lower part of the chin and jaw area, without connecting sideburns.
 Here you have your classic Clooney with a side of Leonardo DiCaprio.
 Whoa.

-- Neard: Described as “similar to the chin strap beard, but with chin and jawline shaven, leaving hair growing only on the neck.”
-Despite being favored by Nero, Thoreau and Wagner, it’s now, perhaps unfairly, associated with tech nerds.
+- Neard: Described as “similar to the chin strap beard, but with chin and jawline shaved, leaving hair growing only on the neck.”
+Despite being favored by Nero, Thoreau, and Wagner, it’s now, perhaps unfairly, associated with tech nerds.

 - Lumbersexual: More of a lifestyle than an actual beard, this idea is described by collegecandy.com as “A lumbersexual is somewhere between a bro and a metrosexual.”
 Is that even possible?
 In any case, lumberjack chic is still trending, and a bearded Gerard Butler is likely the best exponent of the style.